lborophysics/DECTSim/docs/source/dev_guide/voxel_array.rst

 Methods
 -------

+.. method:: update_voxel_size(self, new_voxel_size)

+    Updates the voxel size of the array to ``new_voxel_size`` by changing the number of planes and the dimensions of the array.

+    :param new_voxel_size: The new dimensions of each voxel in the array in the x, y and z directions.
+    :type new_voxel_size: double

 .. method:: precalculate_mus(self, nrj_arr)

     Pre-calculates the linear attenuation coefficient for each voxel object in ``voxel_objs`` for each energy in ``nrjs``.